All About Chin Surgery

 The use of a solid silicone implant is the most common method for augmenting the chin.
 With this surgery, an incision is made either under the chin or within the mouth to place the implant.
 The implant is then fixed to the bone.
 This allows for a permanent increase in chin projection with a relatively simple and short procedure.

 The use of fillers such as Juvéderm Voluma and Restylane Lyft is becoming a frequently used method for augmenting the chin.
 This can be done in the office just like injecting dermal fillers into any other area.
 By using filler, there is no downtime and no surgery.
-The results are a great increase in chin projection and improved profile.
+The results are a great increase in chin projection and an improved profile.
 However, those results are not permanent and the filler procedure needs to be repeated every 1-2 years.

 Dr. Shaddix will first make a small incision inside your mouth or under your chin.
 He will then use sizers to determine what size and shape of implant best achieves your aesthetic goals.
-Next, a silicone implant (often with small holes or pores to allow better tissue adhesion) is placed and chin symmetry ensured.
+Next, a silicone implant (often with small holes or pores to allow better tissue adhesion) is placed and chin symmetry is ensured.
 Then Dr. Shaddix will use a stitch to secure the implant to your jaw bone.
 Finally, your incision will be closed with absorbable sutures.

 A diet of soft foods is recommended during the healing process so as to not aggravate the newly closed sutures.